SkyPilot: Manage all your AI compute#

 SkyPilot unifies multiple clusters, clouds, and hardware:

-One interface to use reserved GPUs, Kubernetes clusters, or 16+ clouds
+One interface to use reserved GPUs, Kubernetes clusters, Slurm clusters, or 20+ clouds

 Flexible provisioning of GPUs, TPUs, CPUs, with smart failover